SmileyChris/django-countries/docs/usage/settings.md

 - **ioc_code**: Custom IOC (International Olympic Committee) code
 - **flag_url**: Custom flag image URL (useful for custom country codes that need to reference existing flags)

+**New in development version**

+Per-country `flag_url` overrides allow custom country codes to reuse existing flag image assets or point to bespoke flags without affecting the global `COUNTRIES_FLAG_URL`.

 !!! tip
     When specifying only metadata fields (like `flag_url`, `ioc_code`) without providing `name` or `names`, the original country name is preserved.
 This allows you to customize flags or codes without losing the standard country name.